I really dislike getting gift cards over the holidays…

 I'm looking right now and there's a 1-800-Flowers gift card at nearly 40% off.
 People look to sell gift cards because they can't use them, you get to benefit.

 I routinely look to buy gift cards to Netflix, or to stores that sell Netflix gift cards.
 I can log into my Netflix account and load up the value of the card directly to my account, where it will draw down on a monthly basis.
 It is one my favorite Netflix hacks.

 We love going to Seasons 52 for happy hour.
-Their food is good, the drinks are tasty, and prices are great.
+Their food is good, the drinks are tasty, and the prices are great.
 Seasons 52 is a Darden Restaurant and you can get Darden Restaurant gift cards at 12-18% off.
-It's a no brainer.
+It's a no-brainer.